DanAndreeaMaria/Portfolio/README.md

 # Portfolio #

-Welcome to my persona, portfolio, here you can find my work and professional progress.
+Welcome to my personal portfolio, here you can find my work and professional progress.